Skip to Content

 6 Things That Can Drain Your Car Battery

-A dead car battery can be a real headache.
+As we all know, a dead car battery can be stressful and a real headache.
 Finding yourself stranded isn't just inconvenient, if you find yourself in bad weather, it can be dangerous too.
-Fortunately, with a little TLC, you can help keep your battery from dying unexpectedly.
+Fortunately, with a little TLC, you can help avoid these anxiety-inducing situations.
 Here are six of the most common causes of a drained battery and what you can do to help prevent it from happening.

-A parasitic draw is anything that uses energy from the vehicle in your car or truck.
-Some parasitic drain is perfectly normal in order to power things like interior lighting, clocks, radio settings and alarm systems.
+A parasitic what?
+Don't panic, it's not as menacing as it sounds.
+A parasitic draw is anything that uses energy from the battery in your car or truck.
+Some parasitic drains are perfectly normal to power things like interior lighting, clocks, radio settings and alarm systems.
 The problem occurs when your electrical system isn't functioning properly.
-Issues such as faulty wiring, bad fuses or interior lights that fail to shut off will continue to drain your battery while it's idle.
+Issues such as faulty wiring, bad fuses, malfunctioning interior lights and other electronics that fail to shut off will continue to drain your battery while the engine is off.

 What You Can Do About It

 How do you stop a car battery from draining when not in use?
+There are some things you can control, and some you can't.
 You can avoid parasitic drain on your battery by unplugging optional equipment such as cell phones and chargers when you park your vehicle for the night.
 You can also turn off every light in your vehicle and make sure that your trunk, glove box and doors are all fully closed and latched before leaving your vehicle.

-The way you drive has a significant impact on your battery.
-Your battery expends an enormous amount of energy starting your engine, which is then recharged by your alternator while you drive.
-If you take a bunch of short trips in a row, however, the alternator doesn't have enough time to recharge your battery, which will continue to be drained each time you restart your vehicle.
+How you drive has a significant impact on your battery.
+Your battery expends an enormous amount of energy starting your engine, which is then recharged while you drive.
+If you take a lot of short trips in a row the alternator doesn't have enough time to recharge your battery, which will continue to be drained each time you restart your vehicle.
+Eventually, your battery will be drained enough to no longer have the power to crank the engine.

 What You Can Do About It

+Take a nice long drive, at least 30 minutes, once or twice a week.
 Be sure to vary your driving by taking longer, uninterrupted trips in between shorter stops.
-While the amount of time needed will vary from vehicle to vehicle, driving your car for about fifteen minutes should be sufficient to replenish the energy used to start the engine.
+While the amount of time needed will vary from vehicle to vehicle, driving your car for about fifteen minutes after you start the engine should be sufficient to replenish the energy used to start the engine.

 Loose or corroded battery terminals can impair your battery's ability to transmit power, preventing your vehicle from starting.
 You may also experience slow cranking or notice a rapid clicking sound when attempting to start the engine.